A Natural Deterrent for Social Wasp Nests

 There is a natural and free solution to keeping social wasps away from your home.
 Social wasps are territorial and the queens are looking for a nesting location with the least competition.

 You can easily make a fake wasp nest and hang it from a corner of your house.
 All you need to do is get a paper bag and cinch one end closed, keeping the air inside like a balloon.
+You may place crumpled paper inside if you wish and hang the fake nest under an eave of your house.

 Does this trick actually work?
 Yes, it does work so well that there are a few different fake wasp nests for sale.